 Training is essential when implementing major changes, especially if new skills are involved.
 Training ensures employees know what is expected of them and how to do their jobs after changes have been implemented.
 Implementing change without training can lead to failure and frustration among employees who aren’t yet up to speed.

-Overcome barriers to change with Apty
+Overcome Change Barriers with Apty

 Change often involves new technologies and there are many types of software out there that are very similar.
 It can be confusing, which can make people reluctant to change.
 It’s important to research and choose the technologies that fit with your company’s vision.
 This way, stakeholders and employees may be more willing to accept the change.